The Ultimate Podcast Script Template (Plus A List of Ideas)

 - Set aside time.

-As you can see it is simple statements or questions.
+As you can see it is simple statements or a list of questions.
 Once I am done talking about one I move on to the next.
 Rinse and repeat for your entire show.

 In the podcast outro you want to have a strong call to action.
 I like to ask a question to the audience for them to engage on social media based around what we just talked about on the podcast.
-This also gives you an opportunity to seamlessly plug your social media at the same time.
+This also gives you an opportunity to seamlessly plug your social media at the same time, as well as promote any future episodes on the horizon.

 Getting your audience to interact with you on social media is a great indicator of success.
 That’s when you can start to feel your podcast heartbeat pump because it is no longer just about you.
 Other calls to action could include: Sign up for your newsletter, plug your website, plug something that is upcoming (an event, article, live stream, etc).